ChewChat/chew.chat/index.md

 Description: Channels, Rules, Guides, and More!
 ---

-Repository for the ChewCraft IRC Network.
+Repository for the ChewChat IRC Network.

 <!-- Hey!
 Why are you modifying this file?
 I'll add the channels, you add the info! -->